ARECA PALM CARE GUIDE

 OUR TOP 3 CARE TIPS

-Top tip 1: Clean the Areca palms foliage weekly with a damp cloth to remove any dust.
+Top tip 1: Clean the Areca palms foliage every three weeks with beautifying leaf shine to remove dust and dirt.

 Top tip 2: While the Areca palm enjoys the sun, keep the foliage away from direct midday sunlight.
 This will burn the foliage.